gvwilson/sensibleadventures/short-stories/litany.md

 Doctor Biczo snorted.
 "Have you looked at the world recently?
-None of us have much time any more." he added under his breath.
+None of us have much time any more," he added under his breath.

 George's hands bunched into fists as a thought struck her.